vyos/vyos-documentation/docs/cli.rst

    What if you are doing something dangerous?
 Suppose you want to setup a firewall, and you are not sure there are no mistakes that will lock you out of your system.
 You can use confirmed commit.
-If you issue the ``commit-confirm`` command, your changes will be commited, and if you don't issue  the ``confirm`` command in 10 minutes, your system will reboot into previous config revision.
+If you issue the ``commit-confirm`` command, your changes will be committed, and if you don't issue  the ``confirm`` command in 10 minutes, your system will reboot into previous config revision.